Nick768/InformatrixRandomWordGenerator/README.md

 -   open your browser and open the given url (in our example it is `localhost:8080`)
 -   That's it!

-#### Hint
+#### Hint:
-If you want your browser to start automatically and go to the url you have to set
+If you want your browser to start automatically and go to the url, you have to set
 ```python
 isDevelopmentVersion = False
 ```